 The Hematology/Oncology Division faculty is committed to the three pillars of state-of-the-art patient care, research, and an outstanding training environment.
 We treat patients with all cancer types, and those with benign hematological disorders.

-Providers, Residents & Fellows: find referral information and a clinical faculty & staff directory at Fletcher Allen Health Care.
+Providers, Residents & Fellows: find referral information and a clinical faculty & staff directory at The University of Vermont Medical Center.

 Research & Education